OTMaC/otmac.github.io/content/details.md

-The contest will be held in-person around October 16th 2023.
+The contest will be held in-person around the end of November 2023.

 ## Registration